 A port is a point to which a computer, a process, a service, or an application connects.

-For example, when a user types in a website address in their browser and hits Enter, they are requesting a remote web server using the HTTPS/HTTP protocol, which is handled by a specific port on that server (port 443 for HTTPS and port 80 for HTTP).
+For example, when a user types in a website address in their browser and hits Enter, they are requesting a remote web server using the HTTPS/HTTP protocol, which a specific port handles on that server (port 443 for HTTPS and port 80 for HTTP).

 As you may already know, every computer device has an IP address.
 There are two types of IP addresses: public (external) or private (internal).
-A public IP address is accessible to the outside world, whereas a private IP address is used in internal networks only.
+A public IP address is accessible to the outside world, whereas a private IP address is only used in internal networks.

-Whenever you request to gather information from the Internet, the private IP address of your device is sent along with the public IP address of your router.
+Whenever you request to gather information from the Internet, your device’s private IP address is sent along with the public IP address of your router.

 This is where ports come in.
 Ports ensure that a computer knows which application the data packets are meant for based on the port number.